92UKRHUYCOEV/identity-access-management/README.md

 ↓
 Investigate
 ```
-This now matches the KQL concept better: we're detecting a sensitive administrative action by an unauthorized actor, rather than merely checking whether someone has an admin role.
+We're detecting a sensitive administrative action by an unauthorized actor, rather than merely checking whether someone has an admin role.

 ## 3. Detect Repeated Failed Logins